Skip to content

 You don’t have to navigate this alone.
 Several organisations provide free, expert support.

-IPSEA (Independent Provider of Special Education Advice) is the leading charity for SEND law advice.
+Independent Provider of Special Education Advice (IPSEA) is the leading charity for SEND law advice.
 They have a legal advice line, template letters for every stage of the EHCP process, and detailed guides on your rights.
-If you're going to bookmark one website, make it this one.
+If you’re going to bookmark one website, make it this one.

-SENDIASS (SEN and Disabilities Information, Advice and Support Service), coordinated by the Council for Disabled Children, operates in every local authority area.
+Special Educational Needs and Disabilities Information, Advice and Support Service (SENDIASS), coordinated by the Council for Disabled Children, operates in every local authority area.
 Your local SENDIASS can attend meetings with you, help you understand the process, and support you through appeals.
 The service is free and impartial.

 Contact supports families of disabled children with practical information and emotional support.
 They run a free helpline and have guides covering education, benefits, and social care.